chingu-voyages/roundtable-gitdemo/README.md

       B-->D;
       C-->D;
 ```
-Commit messages are important because they are so useful when resolving issues
+Commit messages are important because they are so useful when resolving issues that may come up after the PR is merged.

-that may come up after the PR is merged.
+I hope this creates a merge conflict, but I'm not 100% certain it will.